cortesi/termlog/README.md

     g.Say("This line will be indented with no timestamp") g.Done()

-Groups must be marked as .Done() before output is produced - a good use for defer.
+Groups produce no output until the .Done() method is called - a good use for defer.
 Termlog ensures that all grouped entries appear together in output.

+# Streams

+Streams associate log entries with a header.
+New stream log entries only get a header if another log source (i.e. a different stream, group, or plain log) has produced output in the meantime.
+Each stream log entry gets its own timestamp.

+    g = l.Stream("This is the header")
+    g.Say("The header will be printed before this line") g.Say("But not before this one")
+    g.Done()

 # Named logs